javisar/ONI-Modloader/README.md

 Creating a Mod
 --------------
 0. Feel free to mess with any of the mods from https://github.com/javisar/ONI-Modloader-Mods
+1. 'Clone or download' the project from the mod repo.
-1. Copy the following files from "ONI Managed folder" to the solution folder '\Source\lib\'
+2. Copy the following files from ONI Managed folder '\OxygenNotIncluded\OxygenNotIncluded_Data\Managed' to the mod solution folder '\Source\lib\'
    * Assembly-CSharp.dll
    * Assembly-CSharp-firstpass.dll
    * Assembly-UnityScript-firstpass.dll
    * UnityEngine.dll
+   * UnityEngine.CoreModule.dll
+   * UnityEngine.UI.dll
    * Any needed unity UnityEngine.*.dll
-2. Open the solution with Visual Studio.
+3. Open the solution with Visual Studio.
-3. Create a new class project.
+4. Create a new class project.
-4. Add the previous libs to the references of the project.
+5. Add the previous libs to the references of the project.
-5. Compile it to generate the mod dll file.
+6. Compile it to generate the mod dll file.
-6. Check the tutorials at the end of the page.
+7. Check the tutorials at the end of the page.

 Note: Dlls will be recognized by the mod loader if
 • they reside in the main mod directory